What Are Poker Chips

 4. Assign Poker chips value by Color

-Assign colors to chip denominations for easy recognition.
-A typical color scheme could be:
+Assign colours to chip denominations for easy recognition.
+A typical colour scheme could be:

 - White for 1 Unit